Donald Trump Jr.: 2016 presidential campaign

 Ahead of the 2016 presidential election, Trump Jr. was a central member of his father's campaign, characterized by The New York Times as a "close political adviser".
 He spoke at the Republican National Convention, along with his siblings Ivanka, Eric and Tiffany.

 Trump Jr. influenced his father's choice of Secretary of the Interior Ryan Zinke during the presidential transition.
 Since his father's victory in the 2016 election, Trump Jr. has developed what The Washington Post calls a "public persona as a right-wing provocateur and ardent defender of Trumpism".
-The Atlantic reported in 2019 that Trump had described Trump Jr. in 2017 as "not the sharpest knife in the drawer."
+The Atlantic reported in 2019 that Trump had described Trump Jr. in 2017 as "not the sharpest knife in the drawer".
 Trump Jr. earned the nickname "Fredo" among some Trump campaign staffers, a reference to a character in The Godfather.

-Veselnitskaya meeting
+Trump Tower meeting

 On June 9, 2016, Trump Jr. attended a meeting arranged by publicist Rob Goldstone on behalf of Azerbaijani-Russian businessman Emin Agalarov.
 The meeting was held in Trump Tower in Manhattan, among three members of the presidential campaign: Trump Jr., Jared Kushner, and Paul Manafort – and Russian lawyer Natalia Veselnitskaya, her translator Anatoli Samochornov, Russian-American lobbyist Rinat Akhmetshin, and Ike Kaveladze, a Georgian-American, U.S.-based senior vice president at Crocus Group, the real estate development company run by Aras Agalarov.

 Approximately a year later, Trump Jr. initially told the media that adoption of Russian children was the main subject of the meeting.
 On July 8, 2017, Trump Jr. tweeted his email exchange with Goldstone.
 It revealed that Trump Jr. had agreed to attend the meeting with the understanding he would receive information damaging to Hillary Clinton.
 Goldstone also wrote in one of Trump Jr.'s publicly disclosed emails that the Russian government was involved.
 Robert Mueller, the special counsel of the Department of Justice in charge of Russia-related investigations, investigated the emails and the meeting.
 Although the White House lauded Trump Jr. for his transparency, he released the e-mails only after The New York Times had informed him that they had them and were going to publish a story about them.

 In June 2019, Republicans and Democrats on the Senate Intelligence Committee made a criminal referral of Trump Jr. to federal prosecutors on suspicions that he misled the committee with his testimony.